NCAS-CMS/cfdm/docs/source/tutorial.rst

 netCDF global attributes if they have been identified as such with the *global_attributes* keyword, or via the `~Field.nc_set_global_attribute` method of the field constructs.
-In any case, the creation of a netCDF global attribute depends on the corresponding property values being identical across all of the field constructs being written to the file.
-If they are all equal then the property will be written as a netCDF global attribute and not an attribute of any netCDF data variable; if any differ then the property is written only to each netCDF data variable.
+In either case, the creation of a netCDF global attribute depends on the corresponding property values being identical across all of the field constructs being written to the file.
+If they are all equal then the property will be written as a netCDF global attribute and not as an attribute of any netCDF data variable; if any differ then the property is written only to each netCDF data variable.